leangjia/blender_docs/manual/glossary/index.rst

    Mip-mapping
       'MIP' is an acronym of the Latin phrase 'multum in parvo', meaning 'much in little'.
-      Mip-maps are progressively lower resolution representations of an image, generally reduced by half squared interpolations using :term:`Anti-aliasing`.
+      Mip-maps are progressively lower resolution representations of an image, generally reduced by half squared interpolations using :term:`Anti-Aliasing`.
       Mip-mapping is the process used to calculate lower resolutions of the same image, reducing memory usage to help speed visualization, but increasing memory usage for calculations and allocation.
 Mip-mapping is also a process